NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Satinder Morne.md

 abilities_mid:
   - name: ""
   - name: "Vengeful Sting"
-    desc: "`pf2:r`  **Trigger** A creature damages Satinder Morne with a melee Strike\n**Effect** Satinder Morne makes a melee Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature damages Satinder Morne with a melee Strike\n\n**Effect** Satinder Morne makes a melee Strike against the triggering creature.
 She suffers a -2 penalty on the attack roll but gains a +2 bonus on the damage roll if the Strike hits."

 attacks:
   - name: ""